Sarzorus/nmc/README.md

 10.2.5
 ```

+Note: vlc can be run with cvlc to runwithout the interface.

 This is all that's needed at the moment, however it is likely that VLC and additional software dependencies will be required to make things work correctly.

 ### Licensing